vocascan/documentation/docs/vocascan-server/traefik/traefik.md

    exit
    ```

+   ?> Info: To see every registered user use this [command]("vocascan-server/cli#list")

-   Your setup is now ready and you can start using your server
+   Your setup is now ready and you can start using your server.
+Please remember that the admin user you just created should not be used as a regular account.
+Please create another one for your daily use.